hiveot/hub.capnp/README.md

 All features of the gateway are provided through these plugins.
 Plugins can be written in any language, including ECMAScript to be compliant with the [WoT Scripting API](https://www.w3.org/TR/wot-architecture/#sec-scripting-api).
 It is even possible to write a plugin for plugins to support a particular programming platform such as EC6.

 As mentioned, plugins fall into two categories depending on their purpose:
-* Protocol bindings provide connectivity for WoST Things and for 3rd party protocols.
+* Protocol bindings provide connectivity for WoST Things and for 3rd party IoT devices.
 These plugins convert the device description data they receive to a Thing Description document and submit events in the WoT format according to the WoT specifications.
-* Service plugins typically subscribe to Thing updates to provide a service to client applications.
-They can also publish actions for Things to execute.
+* Service plugins provide a service to consumer applications.
+They can receive requests and publish actions for Things to execute.
 Services can make additional API's available to consumers, for example a directory service and a web client interface.
+Consumers never communicate directly with Things.
+This always goes throught the gateway intermediary.

-The gateway comes with an internal websocket based lightweight message bus for communication between plugins and gateway.
-A client library is provided for plugins to easily publish and subscribe to messages.
+The gateway comes with an internal websocket based lightweight message bus for communication between plugins.
+A client library is provided for plugins to easily publish and subscribe to message channels.
 The message bus is default configured for TLS and generates its own CA, Server and Client certificates.
-For those that think this is overkill, TLS can be disabled with the useTLS option set to false.
-When run without configuration the gateway will start the internal message bus with TLS.
+For those that think this is overkill, TLS can be disabled by setting an empty certificate folder in the gateway.yaml configuration file.
+By default and when run without configuration the gateway will start the internal message bus with TLS.

-For high performance use-cases the internal message bus can be replaced with a MQTT based service such Mosquitto.
-To enable this set the 'protocol' option to 'mqtt' in the configuration file and the hostname to the address and port of the MQTT server.
+For distributed high performance use-cases the internal message bus can be replaced with a MQTT message bus such as Mosquitto.
+To enable this set the 'protocol' option to 'mqtt' in the configuration file, set the hostname to the address and port of the MQTT server, and copy the server public certificate to the gateway certs folder as gatewy.crt.

-The included gateway client library support both the internal message bus and MQTT.
+The included gateway client library (for use by plugins) support both the internal message bus and MQTT and uses the gateway.yaml configuration file to connect to the message bus.
 This allows the re-use of a plugin in places with different message bus implementations.
 The gateway client library will be made available for programming language such as golang, ES6, and Python.

 Plugins publish and subscribe to gateway 'channels'.
 Each type of data has its own channel.
 WoT related channel are the 'td', 'events' and 'actions' channels.
 That carry JSON messages in the WoT specified format.
 Plugins can add additional channels as needed.

-## Protocol Binding Plugins
+### Protocol Binding Plugins

-The primary role of protocol binding plugins is to translate between the WoT data formats and the legacy protocol.
-This involves the respective 3 channels 'td', 'events', and 'actions'.
+The primary role of protocol binding plugins is to translate between 3rd party  protocols and the WoT data standards.
+Plugins publish the TD (Thing Description) onto the 'td' channel, publish Thing events on the 'events' channel and subscribe to Thing actions on the 'actions' channel.

-The format of the data pushed into the channel MUST match the schema associated with the channel ID.
-Schemas are defined in the JSON-LD format as defined in schema.org, WoT schemas, and NGSI-LD schemas.
+The format of the data pushed into the channel MUST match the schema as by the WoT [TD Schema](https://www.w3.org/TR/wot-thing-description/#json-schema-for-validation)

-For example, the schema for the [Thing Description](https://www.w3.org/TR/wot-thing-description/#behavior-data) is descripted in the [TD Schema](https://www.w3.org/TR/wot-thing-description/#json-schema-for-validation)

 See the 'writing a plugin' (todo) documentation or one of the existing plugins on how to use channels to communicate with the gateway.

+Plugins can publish to additional channels for extended functionality.
+A schema definition for the new channel must be defined and followed.

-## Service Plugins
+### Service Plugins

-Service plugins consume channel data for further use.
-They can provide their own API or run their own web server to make this data available to consumers.
+Service plugins provide their own API or run their own web server to make Thing data available to consumers.
 For example a directory service provides an API to query known devices.
 The admin plugin provides a web page to administer the gateway and its plugins.

+Service plugins subscribe to the TD and Event channels to obtain information about things and can publish actions to control Things.

 Service plugins can also create a new channel to communicate with other plugins, specific to the purpose of the plugin.
+A schema definition for the new channel must be defined and followed.

 <todo>See the list of available service plugins for details. </todo>